-The Eagles are Super Bowl Champions, and the other 31 teams did their best over the free agent period to close the gap.
+The Eagles are Super Bowl Champions, and the other 31 teams are doing their best to close the gap as we move through training camp.

 Learn where each NFL team stacks up in our updated power rankings and the best NFL teams for the 2025 season.